 Douglas C. Mackay Scholarship

-The Douglas C. Mackay Entrance Scholarships ($5,000–$15,000 per award) are awarded to our top incoming CRMBA students.
+The Douglas C. Mackay Entrance Scholarships ($5,000–$10,000) are awarded to our top incoming CRMBA students.
 Preference will be given to students who demonstrate an interest in the area of Finance.
 Applicants interested in being considered for this scholarship must submit the CRMBA Scholarship Application, an online application, application fee, and all required application documents before December 8, 2023 (for international applicants) and April 26, 2024 (for domestic applicants).
-CRMBA Scholarship Application [PDF–136 kB] can be submitted by email to email@example.com.

 Read more about Dalhousie's Diversity & Inclusiveness Strategy.